synopsis

 In the remote hills of the Chittagong Hill Tracts in Bangladesh, Manle, a master craftsman of the ‘Plung’, an ancient bamboo flute, faces a profound spiritual and personal challenge.
 His young child has fallen ill, and in the Mru tradition, only the gods can restore health through the ritual of ‘Chiasodpoi’—a ceremonial dance and sacrificial offering.

 The documentary unfolds as Manle prepares his community for the festival, crafting the sacred ‘Plung’, and orchestrating intricate rituals that intertwine music and spirituality.
 Performers from neighboring villages gather to engage in extraordinary orchestral battles, using the ‘Plung’ to communicate with divine forces.
-At the heart of the sacrificial act: encircling and offering a cow to appease the gods.

 ‘Mrucha Chiasodpoi’ is a story of resilience, faith, and identity, where music becomes a bridge between the human and the divine.
 Through Manle’s journey, the film reveals the profound cultural heritage of the Mru people, offering a rare glimpse into a world where ancient traditions and modern struggles collide.
 It is a poignant exploration of a father’s love, a community’s devotion, and the endangered legacy of an indigenous people.